COVID-19 Response Efforts

 Families and child care business owners are experiencing disruptions that affect their financial, social and emotional well-being.
-Family disruption hits children under 5 years old the hardest.
+Family disruption impacts children under 5 years old the most.

 Leveraging our core competencies and our expansive early education network, Children’s Council is continuing to support families and early educators in the following ways:

 - Emergency Child Care referral/match and payment services for essential workers and families with vulnerable children, in partnership with San Francisco Office of Early Care and Education, First 5 San Francisco and the California State Department of Education.

 - Timely, expert advice and resources for the child care industry and for families through our Children’s Council Online Help Center, 1:1 coaching and virtual health and safety trainings, and other rapidly evolving resources